A Safe Creative Space

-The Toronto Mendelssohn Choir (TMC) aims to provide a creatively fulfilling, safe and healthy environment that is inclusive of people who identify as various races, genders, abilities, and sexual orientations.
-We aim to ensure positive and respectful relationships that are demonstrated by welcome, friendship and support among our members for everyone involved in our organization.
+The Toronto Mendelssohn Choir (TMChoir) aims to provide a creatively fulfilling, safe, and healthy environment that is inclusive of people who identify as various races, genders, abilities, and sexual orientations.
+We aim to ensure positive and respectful relationships that are demonstrated by welcome, friendship, and support among our members for everyone involved in our organization.

 Everyone has a responsibility to build safe and respectful creative spaces.
-These spaces include rehearsals, performances, workshops or social functions related to TMC.
+These spaces include rehearsals, performances, workshops or social functions related to TMChoir.

 We have zero tolerance for harassment, sexual harassment and violence and seek to address these behaviours as quickly as we can to stop further harm.
 We are open to various approaches to address conflict and will seek to use processes that are fair and timely to stop unwanted behaviour from escalating.